 The identity of England is a contested field, as the dust settles what form will it take?

-Stonehenge and the M25, Blue Blood and Blue Water, William Blake and Love Island, what is and where does the English identity lie?
+Stonehenge and the M25, Blue Blood and Blue Water, William Blake and Love Island – what is the English identity, and where does it lie?
 How does art reflect this sceptred isle’s subconscious and create the map for moving forward?

 Taking the idea of ‘Englishness’ as an area for investigation, this talk will explore areas of cultural and artistic resonance (‘pastoralism and paganism’; ‘dissent and class’; ‘the eccentric and comedy’) and whether these legacies hold currency in the 21st Century, and if so, how?